Employer of Record (EOR) Guide - Benefits & Risks

 How to Compare Employer of Record (EOR) Services?

 When comparing Employer of Record services, consider factors like global reach, expertise in local labor laws, the range of HR services offered, technology and support systems, cost-effectiveness, and client testimonials.
-It's important to evaluate how well an EOR can manage compliance, payroll, and HR tasks in your target countries and how their services align with your business needs.
+It's important to evaluate how well an EOR can manage EOR, payroll, and HR tasks in your target countries and how their services align with your business needs.

 Are there any risks associated with EORs?

-Before you go ahead and opt for an EOR service, be aware of the risks you might come up against.
+Before you go ahead and opt for an EOR compliance service, be aware of the risks you might come up against.
 Here are some common risks and how to avoid them:

 Capability issues